 - 1. Go to Endpoint Profiles > Manage Profiles, and click the Add button.
 To create a Chromebook profile, click Add Chrome. - 2.
-In the Profile Name box, enter the profile name. - 3.
+In the Profile Name field, enter the profile name. - 3.
 On the Deployment tab, leave FortiClient Deployment disabled. - 4.
 Configure the settings on the remaining tabs.
-See Profile references on page 119. - 5.
+See Profile references on page 121. - 5.
 Click Save to save the profile.

-Creating profiles to deploy FortiClient
+Creating a profile to deploy FortiClient